DIYBookScanner/spreads/doc/commands.rst

     $ spread configure

-This command sets up your cameras for shooting.
-Currently, this means nothing more than assigning each of the cameras with a label 'left' or 'right', to later help maintain the correct page order and apply the right rotation.
+This command sets up your devices for capturing.
+Currently, this means nothing more than assigning each of the devices with a label 'left' or 'right', to later help maintain the correct page order and apply the right rotation.
-The UI will ask you to successively connect and turn on each of your cameras and turn it off again when configuration has succeeded.
+The UI will ask you to successively connect and turn on each of your devices and turn it off again when configuration has succeeded.
-This command only has to be performed once for each set of cameras, as the label is stored permanently on the cameras' internal memory.
+This command only has to be performed once for each set of devices, as the label is stored permanently on the devices' internal memory.

-shoot
+capture
 =====
 ::

-    $ spread shoot [--iso <int>] [--shutter <int/float/str>] [--zoom <int>]
+    $ spread capture [OPTIONS]

-This command will start a shooting workflow.
-As usual, you will be asked to connect and turn on your cameras.
+This command will start a capturing workflow.
+As usual, you will be asked to connect and turn on your devices.
 The application will then set them up, e.g. by switching them into record mode, disabling the flash and setting the options listed below.
-You will then enter a loop, where both cameras will trigger simultaneously when you press the **spacebar** or **b**.
-Press any other key to finish scanning.
+You will then enter a loop, where both devices will trigger simultaneously when you press the **b** key.
+Press any other key to finish capturing.
+Consult the documentation of your device for available options.

-.. program:: spread-shoot

-.. option:: --iso iso-level, -i iso-level

-   Set the ISO sensitivity value used for shooting.
-The default value is **80**.

-.. option:: --shutter shutter-speed, -s shutter-speed

-   Set the shutter speed used for shooting.
-The value can be either an integer ("20"), a float ("12.7") or a fraction ("1/25").
-   The default value is **1/25**.

-.. option:: --zoom zoom-level, -z zoom-level

-   Set the zoom level used for shooting.
-Accepts any integer starting from 0, although the application might throw an error if the level chosen exceeds your camera's supported range.

 download
 ========